eduardoferreira97/EduardoFerreira/README.md

-# Welcome to My Profile! 👋
+# Welcome to my Portifolio! 👋

 Hello, I'm Eduardo, a technology enthusiast passionate about software development.
 Here you'll find a collection of my projects, ranging from simple experiments to significant contributions.
 Feel free to explore!